 The market in front of Schönbrunn Palace is an excellent place to soak up a bit of local culture and grab dinner.
 Here there are plenty of opportunities to indulge in Christmas snacks and seasonal Viennese food including a variety of hot grilled sausages, maroni (simmered chestnuts) and a range of pastries such as doughnuts, pretzels and waffles.
 Don’t forget to grab a cup of punsch, a local spiced liqueur served hot.

 Or, if you’re looking for a bit of everything – shopping, delicious local cuisine and a picturesque part of town to explore – then head to the Spittelberg Markets.
 This market is located throughout the historical Biedermeier quarter, which is known for its beautiful architecture.

 The grandeur of a city like Budapest is pretty special at any time of year but visiting during the festive season is even better.
 Head to Vorosmarty Square to see the biggest and brightest Christmas market Budapest has to offer – and when I say brightest, I really mean it; the whole area is decorated with Christmas trees and quaint fairy lights.

-There hundreds of stalls to explore, and a range of Hungarian fare on offer to keep your tummy happy while you shop – from dodolle, a traditional potato dumpling to langos, a deep-fried flatbread served with various toppings, sour cream, cheese and garlic butter.
-Or, if you’re more of a sweet tooth, you can’t miss trying Kurtoskalacs, a cinnamon Hungarian chimney cake that goes perfectly with a local mulled wine.
+There are hundreds of stalls to explore, and a range of Hungarian fare on offer to keep your tummy happy while you shop – from dodolle, a traditional potato dumpling to langos, a deep-fried flatbread served with various toppings, sour cream, cheese and garlic butter.
+Or, if you’re more of a sweet tooth, you can’t miss trying kurtoskalacs, a cinnamon Hungarian chimney cake that goes perfectly with a local mulled wine.